Howard Ahmanson Jr.

-Howard Fieldstad Ahmanson Jr. (born February 3, 1950) is an American heir of a banking fortune.
-He is the son of Howard F. Ahmanson Sr., the founder of Home Savings Bank, the fortune of which Ahmanson Jr. is an heir.
-He writes on issues including housing affordability, land use, the abuse of eminent domain, and the rule of law.
+Howard Fieldstad Ahmanson Jr. (born February 3, 1950) is an American Christian philanthropist.
+He is the son of Howard F. Ahmanson Sr., the founder of Home Savings Bank.

 Biography

-Early life

 Ahmanson was born on February 3, 1950.
 He is the son of Dorothy Johnston Grannis and the American financier Howard F. Ahmanson Sr. (1906–1968).
-His father was a prominent businessman in the savings and loan industry; Ahmanson, Sr. founded H.F.
+His father was a prominent businessman in the savings and loan industry; Howard Sr. founded H.F.
 Ahmanson & Co., which thrived in the Great Depression and ultimately expanded throughout California and into New York state, Arizona and Florida.
-His father was well known for his support for the arts, an area in which the father and son share an interest.
-Howard Sr. found great pride in having a son, since he saw the opportunity to extend his own empire and legacy.
-Howard Sr. pursued a close relationship with his son, Howard Jr., whom he referred to as "Steady".
-Howard Jr. was intellectually inclined from a young age, reading by age three.
-He was quoted in a local newspaper about thermonuclear reactions at age eight.
+His father was well known for his support of the arts, an area in which Ahmanson has continued to be active.

 His parents divorced when he was ten years old.
 Despite the trappings of wealth, Howard Jr. was a lonely child.
 He has said, "I resented my family background, [my father] could never be a role model, whether by habits or his lifestyle, it was never anything I wanted."
-His father died when he was eighteen, and Ahmanson Jr. inherited his father's fortune.
+His father died when he was eighteen, and Ahmanson inherited the family's fortune.

 He attended Occidental College, where he obtained a degree in economics.
 He then toured Europe, but returned because of complications with arthritis.
 He earned a master's degree in linguistics at the University of Texas at Arlington.
-Ahmanson's language fluency in Spanish, German and Japanese are singular and uncommon triumphs over his Tourette syndrome.

-In 1986, Howard married journalist Roberta Green, who supports him in spending his father's money and has a specific focus and concern for visual art.
-She assumes a more hands-on role within those endeavors, namely Bridge Projects in Los Angeles.
+In 1986, Howard married journalist Roberta Green.

-Monetary Contributions
+Monetary contributions

 Organizations and projects

 Fieldstead and Company, Howard and Roberta Ahmanson's personal office, has a steady history of contributing parts of his father's inherited fortune to a plethora of organizations and initiatives.
 It is stated that the mission of Fieldstead and Company is to "make the world more like ... a place where there is no darkness, no sickness, no hunger or thirst, no slavery, no prisoners, no tears, no death".
 The following is a list of organizations to which the Ahmansons have contributed significant amounts in the past: